Snuffy2/lldap-request/README.md

 A working, but mostly proof-of-concept example, of a web page to request new [lldap](https://github.com/lldap/lldap) accounts with an admin page to approve or deny these requests.

-When approved, it triggers an [Authelia](https://github.com/authelia/authelia) reset password link to email the user to reset (aka. setup) their password.
+When approved, it creates the account in lldap, adds it to the authelia_users group and triggers an [Authelia](https://github.com/authelia/authelia) reset password link to email the user to reset (aka. setup) their password.

 It uses [lldap-cli](https://github.com/Zepmann/lldap-cli) in the docker container to interface with lldap.